Order Book Queue Hawkes-Markovian Modeling: Introduction

-Besides the self and cross-exciting property, LOB data can also be viewed as a chain of transitions from one state to another based on different price and order size levels as different types of order arrive.
+Besides the self and cross-exciting property, LOB data can also be viewed as a chain of transitions from one state to another based on different price and order size levels as different types of orders arrive.
 Based on this perspective, Markov models can be applied to LOB data, assuming the transition from one LOB state to another as an event arrives depends only on the state attained in the previous event.
-For example, \citet{huang2015simulating, huang2017ergodicity} proposes simulation and analytical frameworks for Markov models on LOB data and demonstrates empirical findings on various LOB event types; \citet{kelly2018markov} discusses a tractable Markov LOB model on short time scales and provides applications in high-frequency trading; \citet{morariu2018state} estimates a state-dependent Hawkes model for LOB modeling in which the exponential excitement kernel depends on the state process that switches state whenever event arrives.
+For example, Huang et al. \cite{huang2015simulating} and Huang \& Rosenbaum \cite{huang2017ergodicity} propose a simulation and analytical framework for Markov models on LOB data and demonstrates empirical findings on various LOB event types; Kelly \& Yudovina \cite{kelly2018markov} discuss a tractable Markov LOB model on short time scales and provides applications in high-frequency trading; Morariu-Patrichi \& Pakkanen \cite{morariu2018state} estimates a state-dependent Hawkes model for LOB modeling in which the exponential excitement kernel depends on the state process that switches state whenever events arrive.